 The Malaysian language, commonly known as Malaysian Malay or just Malay, is the official language of the country of Malaysia.
 The majority of Malaysians, particularly young ones, are multilingual and are able to communicate with reasonable proficiency in at least three languages: English, Malay, and Mandarin.

-Is Malaysia safe for tourists?
+Is Malaysia a safe country?

 Malaysia is usually regarded as a safe nation to go to.
 Although it is a country where you are unlikely to meet violence, you should exercise caution when dealing with minor crime due to the high prevalence of occurrence.
 Aside from that, Malaysia is more vulnerable to terrorist strikes than the rest of the world.

 How do you say hello in Malay?